devtraldi/project_openai_prompt_engineering/README.md

-# Project: Prompt Engineering Fundamentals with LLMs
+# Project: Interactive Prompt Engineering Playground

+## 🚀 About The Project

-This project provides a hands-on demonstration of prompt engineering techniques used to improve the quality, structure, and relevance of responses from Large Language Models (LLMs).
+This project is an interactive **Prompt Engineering Playground** built within a Jupyter Notebook using `ipywidgets`.
+It serves as a powerful tool for experimenting with and comparing responses from different Large Language Models (LLMs).

-The main notebook (`01_prompt_engineering_basics.ipynb`) uses the **Google Gemini API** to showcase how a well-structured prompt yields superior results compared to a vague one.
-This serves as a foundational example for anyone looking to get more predictable and useful results from generative AI.
+The main notebook, `02_prompt_engineering_pro.ipynb`, provides a control panel with interactive widgets to dynamically change:
+* The AI Model (supporting Google Gemini models like `gemini-1.5-pro` and `gemini-1.5-flash`)
+* Generation Parameters like `temperature` and `max_output_tokens`
+* The `System Prompt` and `User Prompt`

+It features real-time **streaming** of the AI's response to provide a better user experience.

 ---

-## 🚀 Getting Started
+## ⚙️ Getting Started

 Follow these steps to set up and run the project locally.